mikeMoreno/mikeMoreno.github.io/_posts/2021-01-15-integer-offsets-with-dynamodb.markdown

 If the offset is greater than 0, we value-page through items DynamoDB returns until we've reached the user's offset.
 All of the items we page through before the offset we discard.
 We then reissue the query until we reach the user's limit.
-We then set a cursor at that location with the LastEvaluatedKey and return the results as before.
+We then set a cursor at that location with the `LastEvaluatedKey` and return the results as before.

-When the user sends a query that we have a cursor for, we simply set the cursor's `LastEvaluatedKey` to the query's `ExclusiveStartKey` and query DynamoDB until we reach the user's limit, set another cursor with the new LastEvaluatedKey and return the results.
+When the user sends a query that we have a cursor for, we simply set the cursor's `LastEvaluatedKey` to the query's `ExclusiveStartKey` and query DynamoDB until we reach the user's limit, set another cursor with the new `LastEvaluatedKey` and return the results.

 The cursor is just another DynamoDB item.
 The Partition Key of the cursor is a hash made up of the user's query and the limit + offset values.
 We call the limit + offset the cursor's index.
-Attributes on the cursor store the LastEvaluatedKey, if one was returned.
+Attributes on the cursor store the `LastEvaluatedKey`, if one was returned.

 This scheme is completely transparent to the user, who never needs to know about DynamoDB's value-based paging.